Lombard Steam Log Hauler

-The Lombard Steam Log Hauler, patented 21 May 1901, was the first successful commercial application of a continuous track for vehicle propulsion.
-The concept was later used for military tanks during World War I and for agricultural tractors and construction equipment following the war.
+The Lombard Steam Log Hauler was the first successful commercial application of a continuous track for vehicle propulsion.
+Patented 21 May 1901, the concept was later used for military tanks during World War I and for agricultural tractors and construction equipment following the war.

 Description

 Alvin Orlando Lombard was a blacksmith building logging equipment in Waterville, Maine.
 He built 83 steam log haulers between 1901 and 1917.
-These log haulers resembled a saddle-tank steam locomotive with a small platform in front of the boiler where the cow-catcher might be expected.
+Resembling a saddle-tank steam locomotive, these log haulers were fitted with skis steered from a small platform placed in front of the boiler and propelled by a set of chain-driven continuous tracks.
+Similar in steering and drive configuration to snowmobiles, the 10- to 30-ton vehicles could reach a top speed of about 4.5 mph.